Dikkekip/dikkekip.github.io/_posts/2024-01-24-pim-for-groups-1.md

 # Initiating the process of assigning users to the selected groups
 Write-Host "🚀 [$($context.Account)] Commencing the user assignment to groups." -ForegroundColor Magenta

+$context = Get-MgContext

+if ($null -eq $context) {
+    Write-Host "Graph connection not detected.
+Requesting user to log in."
+    Connect-MgGraph -Scopes "User.Read.All", "PrivilegedAccess.ReadWrite.AzureADGroup"
+    Write-Host "🧙‍♂️ Context acquired.
+Current wizard in control: $($context.Account)" -ForegroundColor Yellow

+}
+else {
+    Write-Host "🧙‍♂️ Already connected to Graph as $($context.Account.Id)" -ForegroundColor Yellow }

+# Deciding which groups to enable PIM for
+write-host "🔍 No newly created groups detected.
+Retrieving all available groups for PIM activation." -ForegroundColor Yellow
 # Determining the groups for user assignment
 if (!$groupsToEnable) {
     Write-Host "🤔 [$($context.Account)] No groups specified for enabling.
 Retrieving all groups for user assignment selection." -ForegroundColor Yellow